SimonCropp/Argon/docs/Performance.md

     <section address="JsonConverters">
       <title>JsonConverters</title>
       <content>
-        <para>Passing a <codeEntityReference>T:Argon.JsonConverter</codeEntityReference> to SerializeObject or DeserializeObject provides a simple way to completely
+        <para>Passing a <codeEntityReference>T:Argon.JsonConverter</codeEntityReference> to SerializeObject or DeserializeObject provides a way to completely
         change how an object is serialized.
 There is, however, a small amount of overhead; the CanConvert method is called for every value to check whether serialization should be handled by that JsonConverter.</para>
         <para>There are a couple of ways to continue to use JsonConverters without any overhead.
 The simplest way